Word Measures on $GL_N(q)$ and Free Group Algebras: Acknowledgments

 \section{Acknowledgments}

 We thank Khalid Bou-Rabee for some prehistorical discussions on word measures on $\gl_{2}\left(\k\right)$.
 We corresponded with Christian Berg on subjects around Theorem \ref{thm:limit distr} and its proof, and we thank him for some very helpful pointers he gave us.
-We also thank George Bergman, Michael Magee and Yotam Shomroni for helpful discussions.
-This research has received funding from the Israel Science Foundation: ISF grant 1071/16 and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 850956).
+We also thank George Bergman, Michael Magee and Yotam Shomroni for helpful discussions, and an anonymous referee for a thorough reading of the paper and many suggestions for small improvements.
+This research has received funding from the Israel Science Foundation: ISF grant 1071/16 and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no.~850956).